 What Are Welding Beads And How Do They Function

-The first kind of joint novices learn to create is a bead.
+The first type of joint beginners learn to create is a bead.
 A weld bead is a seam deposit that forms during welding in a single step.
 Dowels are the most frequent form you deal with.
 However, if they have the proper welding helmet, they can also combine dowels and dowels with various types of beads in them.

 The type of filler metal used, the welding technique employed, and the welder's expertise can all affect the size and shape of the beads.
 A well-formed bead will typically be uniformly distributed and have a fixed width and height.